sumit-yadav-001/sumit-yadav-001/README.md

 # 🚀 About Me

-Hi, I'm Sumit Yadav, a Computer Science and Engineering graduate (2025) from Technocrats Institute of Technology, Bhopal.
-I'm a Full Stack Developer specializing in the MERN stack, passionate about building modern, scalable, and user-friendly web applications.
+Hi, I'm **Sumit Yadav**, a Computer Science and Engineering graduate (2025) from Technocrats Institute of Technology, Bhopal.
+I'm a **Full Stack Developer** specializing in the **MERN stack**, passionate about building modern, scalable, and user-friendly web applications.

 - 🔭 Currently working on **MERN Stack Projects**
 - 🌱 Currently learning **Next.js & System Design**